That’s right. Your doctor spent at least 11 years in post-secondary education to be in a position to take care of you.

 Believe it or not, your doctor might not have dreamed of becoming a physician from the time he or she was a toddler.

-Yes, many physicians have felt the calling to heal from an early age, but quite a few that came to that choice in a more roundabout way.
+Yes, many physicians have felt the calling to heal from an early age, but quite a few came to that choice in a more roundabout way.
 “I got excellent grades, liked science, and medicine seemed like a natural fit.
 Plus, my parents really wanted me to be a doctor.”
 I’ve heard many variations on this theme.

 Perhaps what they really wanted to do in life didn’t translate well to an actual career.
 That’s where the side hustle can come into play.